wandersoncferreira/wandersoncferreira.github.io/content/posts/how-I-blog.md

 +++
-title = "How to blog"
+title = "How I blog"
 author = ["Wanderson Ferreira"] date = 2022-09-10T00:00:00-03:00
+tags = ["meta"]
 draft = false
 +++

 This is a meta post in order to teach myself from the future how to do it!

-I often spend a few weeks without the desire to write anything in my blog, I should fix that but let's be real first, but at some moment I do want to type some letters down.. but they I freeze.. how did I do it?
+I often spend a few weeks without the desire to write anything in my blog (~~I should fix that but let's be real first~~), but at some moment I do want to type some letters down.. but they I freeze.. how do I do it?

+These are the steps I used to write this blog post starting from complete scratch:

 1. I use hugo.
 2. These are the relevant commands run using Hugo